OWASP/owasp-mastg/Document/0x03-Overview.md

 In most cases, user login to a remote service is an integral part of the overall mobile app architecture.
 Even though most of the the authentication and authentication and authorization logic happens at the endpoint, there are also some implementation challenges on the mobile app side.
 In contrast to web apps, mobile apps often store long-time session tokens that are are then unlocked via user-to-device authentication features such as fingerprint scan.
 While this allows for a better user experience (nobody likes to enter a complex password every time they start an app), it also introduces additional complexity and the concrete implementation has a lot of room for errors.

 Mobile app architectures also increasingly incorporate authorization frameworks such as OAuth2, delegating authentication to a separate service or outsourcing the authentication process to an authentication provider.
 Using OAuth2, even the client-side authentication logic can be "outsourced" to other apps on the same device (e.g. the system browser).
+Security testers must know the advantages and disadvantages of the different possible architectures.

 ### Interaction with the Mobile Platform